 Ecopsychology MA (low-residency)

 Ecopsychology integrates psychology with ecology in the study of human/nature relationships.
 At Naropa University, contemplative practice and transpersonal psychology provide a foundation for this integration.
 The result is a unique contemplative and transpersonal orientation to the field of ecopsychology.
-The low-residency Master of Arts in Ecopsychology program is a two-year, 38-credit program that begins with a residential intensive.
-It then continues with students learning from their own homes online during the fall and spring semesters.
-Students also attend a short intensive course in Boulder each spring, and a second summer intensive that includes a rites of passage wilderness camping trip.
-Course work integrates theory, experiential learning, and contemplative practice in the study of ecopsychology, which includes transpersonal psychology and ecoresilience strategies.
-This is not a clinical licensure program.
+The low-residency Master of Arts in Ecopsychology program is a two-year, 38-credit program that begins with a 10-day residential intensive at Shambhala Mountain Center.
+It then continues with students learning from their own home places online during the fall and spring semesters.
+Students also attend a 5-day intensive course in Boulder each January, and begin the second year with a two-week summer intensive that includes a rites of passage wilderness camping trip.
+Course work integrates theory, experiential learning, and contemplative practice in the study of ecopsychology, including ecoresilience strategies.
+This is not a clinical program and does not lead to licensure.
 Students complete both written and service-learning projects.

 Toll Free: 800-772-6951